mjarkk/adwaita-dark-browser-startpage/README.md

 Replace line 7 in index.html with `<link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.8.1/css/all.css" integrity="sha384-50oBUHEmvpQ+1lW4y57PTFmhCaXp0ML5d60M1M7uH2+nqUivzIebhndOJK28anvf" crossorigin="anonymous">`.
 This however can cause significantly longer load times and you will be relying on a third party for the proper functioning of the start page.

 ## I am a noob!
 How to use!
-1. Download Adwaita Dark Homepage.
+1. Download Adwaita Dark Startpage.
 2. Put it somewhere on your computer where you can't accidentally delete it.
 3. Do as suggested above to get Font Awesome installed.
 4. Open your favorite browser be it Chrome, Chromium, Firefox, Vivaldi etc..